Naming Patterns

 (discussion about why using prefix).

-as the prefix for member variable,
+Suppose we use m as the prefix for member variable,

-should be changed to mName(name)
+then name(name) should be changed to mName(name).

 Such changing will make the code clearer for the readers.